City and County of Denver | E-Bike and Home Energy Rebate Program

 Climate Smart and Future Ready implementation plan

 Lotus supported the development of the Larimer County Climate Smart and Future Ready implementation plan.
-This detailed roadmap will define how the County and its partners across the region will work towards climate mitigation and resiliency over the coming years.
-The implementation planning process includes collaborating with entities across Larimer County through topical working groups, completing a series of GHG inventories to ensure that decisions are backed by data, and conducting public outreach through a website, videos, and other channels.
-The final roadmap was completed in Spring of 2024 and served as a jumping off point to make significant progress to reduce GHG emissions, improve resiliency, and enhance the quality of life across Larimer County.
+This detailed roadmap defines how the County and its partners across the region will work towards climate mitigation and resiliency over the coming years.
+The implementation planning process included collaboration with entities across Larimer County through topical working groups, the completion of a series of GHG inventories to ensure that decisions were backed by data, and public outreach through a website, videos, and other channels.
+Lotus also conducted emissions and cost modeling to help Larimer county understand the implementation costs and anticipated carbon reduction impact for proposed strategies.
+The final roadmap and progress dashboard serves as a jumping off point to make significant progress to reduce GHG emissions, improve resiliency, and enhance the quality of life across Larimer County.

 View the Social Pinpoint Site HERE.